Monster Shocks, Gamma-Ray Bursts, and Black Hole Quasi-normal Modes from Neutron-star Collapse: Methods

-The simulation tracks the spacetime of the collapsing star, and evolves its magnetosphere according to general relativistic magnetohydrodynamics (GRMHD) equations \citep{Duez:2005sf}.
 We use the \texttt{Frankfurt/IllinoisGRMHD (\texttt{FIL})} code \citep{Most:2019kfe,Etienne:2015cea} which is built on top of the \texttt{Einstein Toolkit} infrastructure \citep{Loffler:2011ay}.
 The spacetime dynamics is tracked using the Z4c formulation of the Einstein equations \citep{Hilditch:2012fp}.
-We use moving puncture coordinates \cite{Alcubierre:2002kk} in the simulation and the presentation of results below.
+We use moving puncture coordinates \citep{Alcubierre:2002kk} in the simulation and the presentation of results below.
 The GRMHD equations assume an ideal fluid with thermal pressure proportional to $e-\rho c^2$, where $e$ is the fluid energy density including rest mass.
 The equations are evolved using the ECHO scheme \citep{DelZanna:2007pk} with vector potential-based constraint transport \citep{Etienne:2010ui,Etienne:2011re}.

-We employ a fixed three-dimensional Cartesian grid with $6$ levels of mesh refinement; the highest resolution has $78$ grid points per $R_\star$, and extend to $3.25\times R_\star$ in each direction.
+No spatial symmetries are imposed during the simulation.
+We employ a fixed three-dimensional Cartesian grid with $6$ levels of mesh refinement; the highest resolution has $78$ grid points per $R_\star$.
+The grid extends to $3.25\times R_\star$ ($750\, \rm km$) in each direction.
+The boundaries of the computational domain are far from the shock and do not affect the results presented below.

+Unlike most MHD simulations in dynamical spacetimes (e.g. \citealt{Liu:2008xy,Kiuchi:2014hja,Palenzuela:2015dqa,Ciolfi:2017uak,Most:2019kfe}), our simulation follows the magnetosphere with a high magnetization parameter (see also \citet{Paschalidis:2014qra,Ruiz:2016rai}).
+In particular, the initial ``background'' magnetosphere has $\sigma_{\rm bg}\sim 25$, and its perturbation during the collapse leads to ultra-relativistic motions with Lorentz factors $\gamma\sim 10$.
+Such simulations are challenging in terms of accuracy requirements and numerical stability of the algorithm, especially when MHD is coupled to a dynamically evolved spacetime.